Certified algorithms for equilibrium states of local quantum Hamiltonians: Introduction

-This result addresses an open problem raised in~\cite{cho2023bootstrap} about the speed of semidefinite programming hierarchies for the (classical) Ising model, in particular whether exponential convergence holds away from criticality.
-Theorem~\ref{thm:main_quantitative} establishes such a statement for the more general class of commuting local Hamiltonians.

-\paragraph{Outlook} The preliminary numerical experiments in Section~\ref{sec:numerics} demonstrate that the approach proposed in this paper is very promising and could ultimately be used in computing phase diagrams.
-Our result opens several avenues for future work: First, one can exploit additional convex constraints that are known to hold for marginals of equilibrium states.
+\paragraph{Outlook} The preliminary numerical experiments in \suppref{Section~\ref{sec:numerics}}{the supplemental information} demonstrate that the approach proposed in this paper is not only theoretical, and with additional efforts on the computational side, can play an important role alongside other classical algorithms.
+For example, because our algorithm produces certified bounds, it can be used to rigorously benchmark variational algorithms for quantum many-body systems \cite{wu2023variational}.
+In addition, one can easily identify several directions for improving the accuracy of the algorithm presented here: First, one can exploit additional convex constraints that are known to hold for marginals of equilibrium states.
 For example, one can add entropy-based inequalities as proposed in \cite{fawzi2023entropy}.
 Furthermore, other valid inequalities tailored to specific models can be added to the convex relaxation such as reflection positivity which was used in \cite{bootstrapisinglattice} for the Ising model.
 Second, it would be very interesting to combine the methods from this paper with variational methods (e.g., from tensor networks) to obtain more accurate bounds, such as the recent work on the ground energy problem \cite{kull2022lower}.
 Another natural question is whether one can use our algorithms within hybrid classical-quantum algorithms for quantum simulation problems~\cite{zhang2022computing}.
 On the analytical side, it remains open whether convergence guarantees for other classes of Hamiltonian can be proven.
 Promising candidates would be regimes in which other classical algorithms are efficient such as thermal states in 1D and at high-temperature (for general noncommuting Hamiltonians) as well as gapped ground states in 1D.